evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 $$Mode = \frac{\alpha - 1}{\alpha + \beta -2}$$

 More important than these summary statistics, however, is our ability to calculate a credible interval for the beta distribution.
-This gives us something similar to a frequentist confidence interval, except that we can say that we believe there is a certain probability that the interval contains the true parameter (in this case, p) given our assumptions (our prior).
+This gives us something similar to a frequentist confidence interval, except that we can actually say there is a certain probability that the interval contains the true value of **p** given our assumptions (our prior).
 Much like the median, the credible interval can be found by passing the appropriate quantiles to the qbeta function for our posterior.
 For a 95% credible interval, these would be 0.025 for the lower bound an 0.975 for the upper bound.

-To solidify all of this with an example, let's consider our d20 dice.
-We believe that the dice is fair, and we are interested in determining the posterior probability of rolling a one on it to verify that it is actually fair.
+To solidify all of this with an example, let's consider our d20 dice after we rolled an unfortunate series of ones that finished off our unfortunate hero.
+We believe that the dice is fair, and we are interested in determining the posterior probability of rolling a one on it to verify this.
 We start with a beta(5,95) distribution as our prior and we roll the dice 100 times.
 In these hundred rolls, we observe a one twenty times, and faces other than a one for the remaining 80 times.
-Using the beta-binomial updaing rule, our posterior is simply:
+Using the beta-binomial updating rule, our posterior is simply:

 $$Posterior = Beta(5 + 20,95 + 80) = Beta(25,175)$$